mveele/SQL_join_comms/README.md

 <b> Inner join example </b>

-Tables name ,transactions and dob are inner joined based on common column 'id' and columns from all three tables tables: id, name, amount and dob are fetched for all rows matched in both tables.
+Tables name, transactions, and dob are inner joined based on common column 'id' and columns from all three tables tables: id, name, amount and dob are fetched for all rows matched in both tables.

 ```sql
 SELECT